madreflection/MadReflection.Shared/README.md

 ## License

-This work is licensed simply so that it can be used with other NoGoodDeed projects.
+This work is licensed simply so that it can be used with other MadReflection projects.